• Skip to main content

 For the Dressing

-• Salt, Pepper, and Italian Seasoning - The simple seasonings in this Lemon Herb Salad Dressing.
-The salt and pepper in the dressing really are the seasoning for the whole salad, especially the egg and avocado need a bit of salt.
+• Salt, Pepper, and Italian Seasoning - The salt and pepper in this Lemon Herb Dressing really are the seasoning for the whole salad, especially the egg and avocado need a bit of salt.
 The asparagus is salted when blanching and the prosciutto is naturally salty, so the dressing is enough to season the rest.

 • Dijon mustard - Dijon acts as an emulsifier in a vinaigrette, holding the oil and acid (lemon juice or vinegar) together when they naturally want to separate.